Acrodysostosis: Causes

 Acrodysostosis is believed to be caused by mutations in the PRKAR1A gene (type 1) or the PDE4D gene (type 2).
 It has been suggested that the condition might be genetically related i.e. in an autosomal dominant mode of transmission.
 Both males and females are affected.
 The disorder has been associated with the older age of parents at the time of conception.

 A PRKAR1A mutation has been identified in acrodysostosis with hormone resistance.

-Diagnosis

 Treatment

 There are currently no approved treatments or standardised treatment guidelines for acrodysostosis.
 Management of acrodysostosis typically focuses on addressing specific symptoms that occur in each individual and may include surgery, physical therapy and special education.

 Research

 A number of transgenic mouse models have been generated that harbour genetic mutations within genes linked to the condition in humans.
 These mouse models exhibit phenotypes similar to that observed in Acrodysostosis in humans.

 Media

 The actress Olivia Colman partnered with the charity Acrodysostosis Support and Research to raise awareness for the disease.
 She participated in a promotional video campaign in December 2020.